Western Australia

 Sound Government Financial Management

-There is continued vigilance on expense control, while continuing to build the bigger picture with necessary asset investments.
+There is continued vigilance on expense control, while building the bigger picture with necessary asset investments.

 Active Market Presence